nor-codes/yamlquest/README.md

+### Notice ####
+After some evaluation, I've decided to rewrite YAMLQuest in Go.
+This change will eliminate the need for a Java runtime, making the tool more lightweight and easier to use.
+Since it was still in the beta stage, I believe this is the right time to move forward with the rewrite.

 Project Overview: YAML Quest CLI
 YAML Quest CLI is a command-line application designed to execute HTTP requests defined in YAML files.
 It aims to provide a simple yet powerful way to run and manage API calls directly from YAML configuration, similar to tools like Postman but optimized for the command line.